 Next, organize by weight.
-It’s tempting to throw boxes on top of one another while you’re in the midst of filling up your storage.
+It’s tempting to throw boxes on top of one another while you’re filling up your storage.
 However, if you do this, inevitably heavier boxes will crush the lighter ones beneath, and the whole enterprise will topple over.
-Simple rule of thumb: keep the heavy ones on the bottom and the lighter ones on the top.
+A simple rule of thumb: keep the heavy ones on the bottom and the lighter ones on the top.

 Whatever your moving or storage needs, we have the resources to make the process efficient and stress-free.
 Contact FlatRate today to get your free quote.